Last Updated: March 31, 2021

 Promotions and Sales

 These can help move products that are good for inventory and draw in new customers, but they also easily boost the ATV.
-Make sure your point of sale easily integrates new promotions into the system and focus on getting creative!
+Make sure you have a cloud-based POS system that easily integrates new promotions into the system and focus on getting creative!
 Some of the standard strategies are offering a discount for larger spends, buy one get one deals and product bundles.
 But these can come in any number of forms.
 If done well they can even be integrated as a standard part of your business, like McDonald’s Value Menu.
 If you have a business which charges an hourly fee, you can bundle time in packages to instead of hour-by-hour rates.
-Also, be sure to bring every product out of the shadows.
+Also, be sure to bring every product out of the shadows as that can boost retail sales.
 Don’t let anything go unnoticed; you never know what a customer might be looking for.

 Amazon came up with a new type of loyalty program with Prime.
 The offer of free shipping through a membership isn’t a traditional type of reward, but it’s led to an incredible boost in sales.
 And the Echo has taken it to another level.
 Average annual sales for the three customer groups rise from approximately $1,000 to $1,400 to $1,700 with each membership option.

-Conclusion on How to Increase Retail Sales with Your POS
+How to Increase Retail Sales with Your POS System

 There are of course many, many other ways to help boost your sales.
 Some will be unique to the character of your store.
 But this brief list is a good place to start and hopefully gives you a few ideas that you can personalize.
 Your point of sale system can help with all of this.
 Click below to find out more about KORONA POS and how we might help your retail store.